Intrauterine insemination (IUI)

 - For single women and lesbian couples using donor sperm

 The IUI programme is monitored using ultrasound scans so that ovulation can be timed more accurately.
 The insemination procedure is usually simple and similar to a cervical smear test.
-We do encourage the man to accompany his partner during the procedure.
-That procedure takes only a few minutes; using a very fine catheter, the prepared sperm is deposited inside the uterus via the cervix.
+It only takes a few minutes; using a very fine catheter, the prepared sperm is deposited inside the uterus via the cervix.

 Chances of Success with IUI